stay-tion/stay-tion/README.md

 - 👋 Hi, I’m @stay-tion
-- 👀 I’m interested in anything that requires reading
+- 👀 I’m interested in anything that requires reading or building
 - 🌱 I’m currently learning how to code, how to design, and being a better writer and storyteller
-- 💞️ I’m looking to collaborate on code, design, and copywriting
-- 📫 How to reach me: comment on my repos!

 <!---
 stay-tion/stay-tion is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.